Akash-Sharma-1/blog/_posts/2019-07-19-writing-with-light-blog.md

 #### YouTube Videos

-Light Blog provides a simple `include` tag for YouTube video, which is easy to embed and responsive.
+U can provide a simple `include` tag for YouTube video, which is easy to embed and responsive.
 You just need to find out the id of a video in YouTube, which is a combination of numbers and letters after an equal sign (`=`) at the end of video page's URL.
 And don't forget the double quotes (`"`) on both sides of the id.

 ```markdown
 {% raw %}{% include youtube.html id="gUZpjXwbqvM" %}{% endraw %}